Jada Hamilton , PhD, MPH

 Jada was also the recipient of several teaching and research awards, including Stony Brook University's Presidential Award for Distinguished Doctoral Students, an honor she received for her dissertation research investigating psychosocial factors associated with women's risk perceptions for cardiovascular disease, breast cancer, and lung cancer.
 During her public health training, Jada examined the association between financial stress and quality of life as part of a randomized controlled trial of a psychosocial intervention among cancer survivors who had completed hematopoietic stem cell transplantation.

-During her postdoctoral fellowship, Jada will be working with Sarah Kobrin, and plans to establish collaborative relationships with other researchers across NCI and NIH as she continues to examine the ways in which people respond to uncertain health risk information.
+During her postdoctoral fellowship, Jada worked with Sarah Kobrin, and planned to establish collaborative relationships with other researchers across NCI and NIH as she continues to examine the ways in which people respond to uncertain health risk information.

 Current and past BRP mentors include Sarah Kobrin.